Tips for Constructing SMS Surveys That Encourage Higher Response Rates

 Keep the number of questions to a maximum of five.
 We have observed that response rates drop off significantly after five questions.
 The shorter the surveys, the better

-If you have a longer survey, offer incentive as compensation or split the survey into two parts and send them over two days.
+If you have a longer survey, offer incentive as compensation or split the survey into for example into two parts and send them over two days.
 That said, non-financial incentives — the broader reasons why your contacts might want to engage with you at all — are an extremely important consideration.
 Not everyone’s time and information can be bought

 Always aim to collect one piece of data per question

-With multiple choice questions, have explicit instructions on how your candidates should answer(Guidelines)
+With multiple choice questions, have explicit instructions on how your candidates should answer.

 Take time to ensure your questions are crystal clear.
 As soon as someone is confused they’ll stop responding.
 Test your questions on a small group first and if you’re experimenting with ‘harder’ questions, put them at the end after the easier ones.